 The Endless Summer (1966)

 Whether you’re a water sports enthusiast or not, this movie can charm you.
-The director and narrator, Bruce Brown, joins two surfers on their long journey around the coasts of Australia, Tahiti, New Zealand, Hawaii, and Africa.
+The director and narrator, Bruce Brown, joins two surfers on their long journey.
+Het travels with them around the coasts of Australia, Tahiti, New Zealand, Hawaii, and Africa.
 Their goal is finding a perfect way, or at least that’s the most poetic version of their mission’s description.
 In fact, the passionate surfers not only try to find the best spots but also introduce their favorite sport to locals.
 Besides, they aim to prove that, with enough of time and resources, sun-seeking travel could live an endless summer, moving from one warm season to another.
-It’s an enjoyable watch, but, unless you’re a master of self-control and positive thinking, be ready to face at least a tiny little bit of jealousy.
+It’s an enjoyable watch.
+But, unless you’re a master of self-control and positive thinking, be ready to face at least a tiny little bit of jealousy.

 Into the Wild (2007)